workerb-io/create-wb-package/README.md

 cd `<package-name>`

-`yarn install`

-`yarn build`
+`npm run build`

-yarn build command will create a prduction build of the boilerplate code in the dist folder.
+npm run build command will create a prduction build of the boilerplate code in the dist folder.

 To run this code on workerb action bar you can follow the readme of wb-github package.